navcoin/navcoin-core/README.md

 ![alt text](https://raw.githubusercontent.com/navcoindev/navcoin-media/master/logo/logo-extended.png "Logo text 2")

-This is the working repository for NAV Coin's fork of bitcoin-core 0.13.
-Not all functionality is production ready, use at your own risk.
+This is the working repository for NAV Coin 4.0.0, our fork of bitcoin-core 0.13.

+## Not all functionality is production ready, use at your own risk.

 For more information please visit the website: